huaweicloud/terraform-provider-huaweicloud/docs/resources/identity_group_role_assignment.md

   Changing this parameter will create a new resource.

 * `project_id` - (Optional, String, ForceNew) Specifies the project to assign the role in.
+  If `project_id` is set to **all**, it means that the specified user group will be able to use all projects, including existing and future projects.

   Changing this parameter will create a new resource.

 * `enterprise_project_id` - (Optional, String, ForceNew) Specifies the enterprise project to assign the role in.